No plan survives first contact with customers.

 With chance for failure so high, it’s paramount to go into battle with a flexible and resilient team.
 You’re going to have setbacks, opportunities will come and go, and if you can capitalize on one of those opportunities or just get lucky it’ll then be a question of whether you can hold on.
 Over the years I’ve had the privilege to work with and build some great teams that pulled off some amazing stuff.
 Many of those teams also began in less than ideal situations, but you do whatever is needed to get them to gel and perform.
 Many times it’s more about the little things rather than the grand gestures.
 In that light, I consider myself a “team ninja” as some call themselves “code ninjas”.

-I’ve always dreamed of writing the Great American screenplay and solving the conundrum that is interactive story.
+I’ve always dreamed of writing the Great American screenplay and discovering the canonical example for interactive story.
 On the screenwriting front I’ve spent 10 years or more pursuing the dream in one form or another.
 I even did the Hollywood thing for a couple of years.
 The latest product of that pursuit is a screenplay and soon to be graphic novel – KillRez.